 How Would You Deal With a Rude Doctor?

 - I have been very lucky in that I have had the good fortune to work with doctors who were always professional in their interactions with me.
-If I were to have a doctor that treats me badly, I would bring the question to my supervisor right away.
+If I were to work with a doctor who treats me badly, I would bring the matter to my supervisor right away.
 That's because, if the doctor was displeased with me in some way, I would want to find out so that I could take action to rectify the situation.

 - Once when I was working in a rehabilitation facility, I had the experience of a doctor going to my supervisor and asking that I be taken off a particular patient’s case.
 I asked my supervisor if I could discuss this directly with the doctor because I wanted to know from her what was wrong.
 I asked the doctor if there was something in my care of the patient that she felt needed improvement.
 It turned out that there had been a miscommunication about scheduling, and the doctor wanted the patient to have continuity in their nursing care.
 Once I understood that it wasn’t personal, I was relieved, and the doctor and I went on to work well together for several years.

 - If it were a one-time occurrence, I would assume he or she was having a bad day.
-There was one doctor in the last hospital where I worked, who was always rude to the nurses.
-In fact, he was rude to most of the hospital staff.
-I talked to my supervisor, and he let me know that it wasn’t just me, that this doctor was going through some personal difficulties which were affecting his ability to perform properly at work.
-As it turned out, the doctor was able to take a leave, and when he returned, he was much easier to get along with.
+There was one doctor in the last hospital where I worked, who was always short with the nurses.
+I talked to my supervisor, and he let me know that it wasn’t just me, that this doctor was going through some personal difficulties that were affecting his ability to perform properly at work.
+As it turned out, the doctor was able to take a leave of absence, and when he returned, he was much easier to get along with.

-- There was one doctor in a medical group where I worked for several years who always seemed to go out of his way to be rude to me.
-He wasn’t really kind to the other nurses, but I felt that he singled me out.
+- I had an experience like this with one doctor in a medical group where I worked for several years.
+He was somewhat brusque with most people on the team, but I felt that he had a lot of criticism for me in particular.
 I brought the issue to my supervisor, who tried to find out if the doctor felt that I wasn’t doing my job.
 Everyone else at the facility was pleased with my job performance, so my supervisor re-arranged my schedule enabling to spend more time working with other doctors.